21 June is World Localisation Day

 Around the world, people are discovering ways to bring the economy back home, to a more human scale.
-And on 21 June, we take the opportunity to celebrate all those efforts to build an economy of human happiness.
+And on 21 June each year, we take the opportunity to celebrate all those efforts to build an economy of human happiness.

 And we believe that our work is part of this worldwide movement that is inviting us to see the world in a different way.